 To protect the ocean through science and advocacy, and to inspire environmental stewardship.
-We accomplish this through our ongoing research, education and conservation programs.

 Our vision is to be the people’s environmental organization for the protection of the world’s whales, dolphins and other marine animals living wild in their natural habitat.
 We believe that it is essential to involve the public in our mission.
 We encourage you to become a part of our global community of people who care about the future of our oceans and marine wildlife.

 Greg Kaufman is the Founder and was the Executive Director of Pacific Whale Foundation, as well as an author of numerous books and scientific publications on cetaceans.
 A pioneer in non-invasive humpback whale research off of Maui, Hawaii in the mid-1970s, Greg founded Pacific Whale Foundation in 1980.
 He committed his new organization to educating the public, from a scientific perspective, about whales and their ocean habitat.
 Greg oversaw the longest running humpback whale research program off of Australia, (started in 1984), and Ecuador.

 An innovator in sustainable marine ecotourism, Greg was a highly sought after advisor to governments, agencies and other stakeholders on best practices for responsible dolphin and whalewatching programs.
 He was also one of the world’s leading advocates for whales and whale protection issues.
 Greg was an Invited Participant to the International Whaling Commission’s Scientific Committee and was a contributor to the Sub-Committees on Whale-watching, Southern Hemisphere Whales, and Bycatch.